Mitiolf/NFT-Marketplace/README.md

 It is landing page for my First React Native App.

-You can check app code in the folder React Native App
+You can check app code in the folder Native_App

 I did this project with JavaScript Mastery